Mum friends. Who are they? Why do we need them? Why are they so special?

 Studies have shown that there is a strong correlation between post-natal depression and the support network new mums have (Dennis, 2008).
 Mums need someone they can talk openly and honestly with and receive help from friends without having to ask for it.
 Mums who feel socially isolated are at a much greater risk of developing mental health issues (Dennis, 2008).
 Lack of a support network ranked third on Nicholson’s (1990) list of post-natal depression risk factors.
 Loneliness consistently featured in mother’s own accounts of coping with depression (Ugarizza, 2000).

 New mums need new mum friends to negotiate the crazy obstacle course of motherhood.
 Together we are stronger.

 So, new mummies: get yourself along to a mummy activity that will enable you to get chatting to other new mums.
 Parent and baby playgroups are a good place to start – there are usually biscuits too!
-Baby classes that includes a good opportunity to discuss and share experiences are really valuable (like Baby Massage with me!).
+Baby classes that includes a good opportunity to discuss and share experiences are really valuable (like Baby Massage or Baby Yoga with me!).
 The mum apps are great (dating apps for mums?) but meeting IRL is way better and that’s why there are more mum meet ups popping up.
 Just remember, that everyone has been the new girl at some point.

 And not-so-new mummies: be welcoming, smile at the new mummy nervously arriving in your class or group.
 Remember what it was like for you and think about the difference you could make to that new mummy’s day – week.
 There is always someone who boasts about their baby that slept through the night at ten minutes old, only eats home made, home grown carrot puree, has never seen Baby TV and is already learning Japanese.
 Don’t be her.
 Instead, just listen.
 And make new-er mummy a cup of tea.